-Animal Kingdom is one of my favorite parks, there’s so much to explore and to do there in addition to the rides and entertainment in the park.
-The Tree of Life is incredible, and nothing beats Everest when you’re looking for a thrill.
-And if you’re looking for the hidden gems in the park, I’ve got you covered.
+Animal Kingdom is possibly the most overlooked of all the Disney parks, despite having so much to explore!
+If you’re looking for the hidden gems in the park, I’ve got you covered.
 Here are 5 things you didn’t know you could do at Animal Kingdom.

 5 Things You Didn’t Know You Could do at Animal Kingdom

 There is a HUGE misconception when it comes to Disney’s Animal Kingdom Park!
 People tend to think it’s only a “half day” park or “just a zoo”.

 There are so many things to see, do and explore at Animal Kingdom – I still haven’t done it all!
 The trick to this park is that there are so many hidden nooks and crannies that it’s easy to miss them if you’re trying to speed along.
 Not to mention Animal Kingdom is 3x the size of Magic Kingdom, so you’ve got a lot of ground to cover!